wandersoncferreira/wandersoncferreira.github.io/content/items/20220315095410-developers_aiming_to_the_wrong_target.md

 beliefs and if possible some similarities between the problem I'm trying to work with and the imposed view carried by the language.

 So far so good, but now I have a major issue to think about.

-Would be easy if we were focusing too much on disliking parenthesis and over praising "hireability" because the world runs on Javascript in detriment of a well suited world view discussion of our craft.
-However, the problem here is that Real World have many more actors participating in the game: there are business people, regulations, customers, physical limitations, and so on.
+Would be easy if we were focusing too much on disliking parenthesis and over praising "hireability" because the world runs on Javascript in detriment of a well suited World view discussion of our craft.

+However, the problem here is that Real World have many more actors participating in the game: there are business people, regulations, customers, physical limitations, people mood, politics, power relationships, and so on.

 We quickly enter the realm of social sciences.

-And here probably I'll loose any technical people that made so far.
-The feeling of joining a "hard science" to avoid "people interaction" is fading away and I feel cheated.
+And here probably I'll loose the technical person that made thus far.

+The feeling of joining a "hard science" to avoid "people interactions" was fading away and I felt cheated.

-The blog posts about how did we implement micro-services using Kafka and Kubernetes to **fix all the problems** is very seductive.
-The rage towards your manager because we use bad libraries or because we had chosen language X to implement service Y and all is terrible and doomed to failure is very seductive.
+Those blog posts about how we implemented micro-services using Kafka and Kubernetes to **fix all the problems** is very seductive.
+The rage towards your manager because he chose bad libraries or because we chosen language X to implement service Y and all was terrible and doomed to failure is very seductive.

 But let's attempt to dive deeper.